Life Insurance Scams

 Be Careful With Your Information

-If you receive a call, email or other communication about your policy, contact your agent or life insurance agency to discuss it.
+If you receive an email, a call or other communication about your policy, contact your agent or life insurance agency to discuss it.
 Don't give out payment information, contact details or your Social Security number unless you're 100% certain you're speaking to a trusted representative from a service you use.

 11. 11